-- Achieve at least six CEUs every three years.
-One (1) CEU credit is equal to 10 contact hours of participation in organized industry-related continued education.
-CEUs may be obtained through continuing education programs, instruction, on-the-job experience, and professional membership. - Credits are obtained by attendance at FCIA seminars, industry-related seminars and educational programs offered by accredited colleges, universities and other providers of adult education.
-All continuing education topics shall be relevant to the industry, such as life safety, loss prevention, building codes and other related topics approved by the DRI's management and accepted at the discretion of UL Solutions.
-The entire six CEUs requirement may be obtained through continuing education programs. - CEU credits may be awarded for conducting presentations or holding instructional sessions at industry-sponsored events.
+- Achieve at least 6 continuing education units (CEUs) for every three years.
+One (1) CEU credit is equal to 10 contact hours of participation in organized industry related continued education.
+CEUs may be obtained through continuing education programs, instruction, on-the-job experience, and professional membership. - Continuing education program CEU credits are obtained by attendance at FCIA seminars, industry related seminars and educational programs offered by accredited colleges, universities and other providers of adult education.
+All continuing education topics shall be relevant to the industry, such as life safety, loss prevention, building codes and other related topics approved by the DRI's management and accepted at the discretion of UL.
+The entire 6 CEU requirement may be obtained through continuing education programs.

+- CEUs credits may be awarded for conducting presentations or holding instructional sessions at industry-sponsored events.
 CEUs are awarded only for the first time a body of knowledge is presented.
 Additional presentations using the same or similar content are not eligible for CEUs.
-A maximum of two CEUs may be obtained through instruction.

-- CEU credits may be awarded for first-time on-the-job work experience.
-The work experience must be industry related and add to the DRI's body of knowledge of the firestop industry.
-A maximum of one CEU credit may be obtained through first-time on-the-job work experience. - A maximum of one CEU credit may be obtained by maintaining active membership in an industry-related professional organization. - Certification can be maintained by written examination every three years as an alternative to obtaining the CEUs noted above.
-The required examination score to maintain certification is 80% correct responses.
+A maximum of two (2) CEUs may be obtained through instruction. - CEU credits may be awarded for first time on-the-job work experience.
+The work experience must be industry related and add to the DRI's body of knowledge of the Firestop industry.
+A maximum of one (CEU) credit may be obtained through first time on-the-job work experience. - A maximum of one (1) CEU credit may be obtained by maintaining active membership in an industry related professional organization. - Certification can be maintained by written examination every (3) years as an alternative to obtaining the CEUs noted above.
+The required examination and score needed to maintain certification is 80% correct responses.

-DRI recertification - A DRI employed by a Qualified Firestop Contractor who meets the CEU requirement or successfully completes reexamination during their certification period is issued a new certificate.
+DRI Recertification - A DRI employed by a UL Qualified Firestop Contractor who meets the CEU requirement or successfully completes reexamination during their certification period are issued a new Certificate.

-This certificate is valid for a three-year period and subject to the rules and conditions of the program requirements.
+This certificate is valid for a three (3) year period and subject to the rules and conditions of the Program Requirements.